BehzadBozorgtabar/LTS5-ADAS-ME-tool/README.md

 1. Load data:

+	For now, you can:

+	a)
-	Put your data files in the data/to_annotate folder.
+		Put your data files in the data/files folder.

+	b)
+		Put your data in a hard drive disk

 	Requirements:
 			- the video files have to be .avi ones